awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 The following diagram outlines the key classes involved in the shard sync workflow:
 ![Abridged sequence diagram of the Shard Sync main processing loop.
-Listed participants are the PeriodicShardSyncManager, ShardSyncTask, ShardDetector, HierarchicalShardSyncer, LeaseRefresher, LeaseSynchronizer, and Lease Table (DDB).
+Listed participants are the PeriodicShardSyncManager, ShardSyncTask, ShardDetector, HierarchicalShardSyncer, LeaseRefresher, LeaseSynchronizer, and Lease Table (DynamoDB).
-On each iteration, PeriodicShardSyncManger determines whether it's the leader and a shard-sync is required before proceeding.
+On each iteration, PeriodicShardSyncManager determines whether it's the leader and a shard sync is required before proceeding.
 PeriodicShardSyncManager calls ShardSyncTask which calls HierarchicalShardSyncer which acquires the shard lists from ShardDetector.
-HierarchicalShardSyncer then invokes LeaseRefresher to scan the DDB lease table, and uses those returned leases to identify shards which do not have leases.
+HierarchicalShardSyncer then invokes LeaseRefresher to scan the lease table, and uses those returned leases to identify shards which do not have leases.
-Finally, HierarchicalShardSyncer uses LeaseRefresher to create any new leases in DDB.
+Finally, HierarchicalShardSyncer uses LeaseRefresher to create any new leases in the lease table.
 ](images/lease-shard-sync-loop.png)

 For more information, here are the links to KCL code: